Chaining (vector processing)

-In computing, chaining is a technique used in computer architecture in which scalar and vector registers generate interim results which can be used immediately, without additional memory references which reduce computational speed.
+In computing, chaining is a technique used in vector processors in which vector registers generate interim results which can be used immediately, without additional memory references which reduce computational speed.
+It is a vector equivalent of the register bypass for scalar operations.

 The chaining technique was first used by Seymour Cray in the 80 MHz Cray 1 supercomputer in 1976.